-Clinicians, patients and payers can each realize benefits from an in-office blood lead testing program, including:
+Clinicians, patients, and payers can realize the benefits from an in-office blood lead testing program, including:

 - Providing 100% compliance – you know the test gets done

 - Enabling immediate diagnosis, education and follow up

 - Increasing patient and parent satisfaction – one visit, one fingerstick